 - Colonial-style louvered shutters

 Whichever style you pick, it will require the same installation method – mounting them beside or above your doors and windows.
 If a storm is about to hit, you’ll just have to lower them by clicking a button or by using a hand crank (depending on the style).
-They can also be used as window blinds.
+For retail security, roll-down shutters serve as a robust barrier for retail stores, safeguarding them from the destructive forces of hurricanes and potential looting.

 Laminated Security Glass – An Inconspicuous, Invisible, and Impact-Resistant Barrier